Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Thomas Kuivila, MD, is Staff Physician, Pediatric Orthopaedic Surgery, Department of Orthopaedic Surgery at Cleveland Clinic.
-He currently heads the Section of Pediatric and Adolescent Spinal Disorders in the Orthopaedic and Rheumatology Institute and is the Residency Program Director in Orthopaedic Surgery.
+He is the Vice Chair for Education of the Orthopaedic & Rheumatologic Institute and is the Residency Program Director in Orthopaedic Surgery.

 Dr. Kuivila’s special interests include congenital and developmental spinal disorders to include scoliosis, kyphosis and sponylolysis and lithesis.
 He is also an expert in pediatric orthopaedic traumatology.
 His research interests include bioabsorbable fixation and minimally invasive scoliosis surgery.